dk731/3D-Led-Cube/README.md

 #### Single ATMega board

-After some additional research was found that microchips used in arduino but with faster oscillator would be just enough to make this leds work, custom leds driver was written in pure ASM due timming restrictions (to hit needed speed not even 1 cpu was allowd to be wasted).
-After redoing almost whoole project 3rd time and running whole system again test result showed huge improvements in stability but one key number was disapointing and that is max refresh rate, as now we could use only one I2C chanell it was throtelling whole system to only ~40FPS.
+After some additional research, microchips used in Arduino but with faster oscillators would be just enough to make these LEDs work.
+Custom LEDs driver was written in pure ASM due to timing restrictions (to hit needed speed, not even one CPU was allowed to be wasted).
+After redoing almost the whole project 3rd time and running the entire system again, the test result showed considerable stability improvements.
+Still, one key number was disappointing, and that is the max refresh rate, as now we could use only one I2C channel.
+It was throttling the whole system to only ~40FPS.

 <img src="https://i.ibb.co/bQP177J/photo-2021-11-15-17-24-06-2.jpg" width="25%">

 ### Raspberry SMI

-As potential max refrash rate could be >100 per second, another solution had to be developed, after long time span of researching different approaches, this [article about Raspberry PI SMI perephiral](https://iosoft.blog/2020/07/16/raspberry-pi-smi/) was discovered.
-Mentioned SMI device allows to write big amount of data with high precision on 16 GPIO's at the same time directly from Raspberry borad, so everythink had to be re-done 4th time, simple PCB with level shifter and some indecational lights was designed and tested.
-This appered to work as excpected.
+As the potential max refresh rate could be >100 per second, another solution had to be developed.
+After a long period of researching different approaches, this [article about Raspberry PI SMI perephiral](https://iosoft.blog/2020/07/16/raspberry-pi-smi/) was discovered.
+Mentioned SMI device allows writing a significant amount of data with high precision on 16 GPIO's at the same time directly from Raspberry board.
+So everything had to be re-done 4th time.
+A simple PCB with a level shifter and some indicator lights was designed and tested.
+This appeared to work as expected.

 <img src="https://i.ibb.co/bJzXKJt/photo-2021-11-19-16-39-26.jpg" width="25%">